 Cavies are small mammals belonging to the Caviidae family.
-Domesticated cavies (C. porcellus) originated from South America and were domesticated thousands of years ago.
+Adapted over time (as by selective breeding) from a wild or natural state to life in close association with and to the benefit of humans cavies (C. porcellus) originated from South America and were domesticated thousands of years ago.
 C. porcellus no longer exist in the wild, but other cavy species continue to inhabit various regions of South America.
 There are many different breeds of domesticated cavies, including the short-haired American, the long-haired Peruvian, the Abyssinian with their swirling rosettes (which look like cowlicks), and the nearly hairless Skinny Pig.
 Common breeds vary throughout the world.

 Living Spaces For Cavies

 Like other residents, it’s important that cavy residents have ample room, an enriching and dynamic environment, and that their living spaces meet their overall needs.